gnimelf/Work-Day-Scheduler/README.md

 A simple calendar application that allows a user to save events for each hour of the day.

-You'll need to use the Moment.js library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.

 ## Usage

 Enter data in to one of the text areas and then click the lock button to save your information.